The Heritage Reunion

 You will not find politicians in the parade, or political booths.
 Flea market booths are also prohibited, and vendors are not allowed to sell commercial items in booths.

-What you will find are high quality hand made items, homemade crafts, antiques and goods of all kinds.
+What you will find are high quality hand made items, homemade crafts and goods of all kinds.

 The Historical Society publishes a guidebook to the event with a map, and politicians are free to purchase an ad if they wish.
 The book contains a map and a directory of all events for both days.